GoogleCloudPlatform/professional-services-data-validator/RELEASING.md

 - Review and merge PR from `release-please`.
 If anything needs adjusting, update the files in the PR.
 Check that it:
-    - Updates version string in `pyproject.toml`.
+    - Updates version string in `setup.py`.
     - Includes all expected changes in `CHANGELOG.md`.

 ## Build & Publish a test package